Saudi Aramco drops 10% after kingdom triggers oil price fall

-DUBAI (Reuters) - Saudi Aramco (2222.SE) shares fell 10% on Monday after Saudi Arabia slashed its official selling prices for crude and set out plans for a dramatic increase in oil production next month, prompting a sharp drop in prices.
+DUBAI (Reuters) - Saudi Aramco 2222.SE shares fell 10% on Monday after Saudi Arabia slashed its official selling prices for crude and set out plans for a dramatic increase in oil production next month, prompting a sharp drop in prices.

 Shares in Aramco were trading at 27 riyals ($7.20), 15.6% below its initial public offering (IPO) price of 32 riyals, which in December valued the company at $1.7 trillion in the world’s biggest share offering.